Knife Crime Awareness Week

 Knife Crime Awareness Week takes place between the 20th and 26th May 2024.
 This week-long initiative aims to shed light on the detrimental effects of knife crime while providing educational resources about its risks and consequences.

-Knife Crime Awareness Week takes place between the 20th and 26th May 2024
+Knife Crime Awareness Week took place between the 20th and 26th May 2024

-This week-long initiative aims to shed light on the detrimental effects of knife crime while providing educational resources about its risks and consequences.
+This month's event aimed to shed light on the detrimental effects of knife crime while providing educational resources about its risks and consequences.

 Loudmouth’s theatre in education programmes can help educators to engage students in thinking about these risks and consequences through drama and discussion.
 We support many schools with programmes that address knife crime and it is an issue that we know that schools and communities want to address.